spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 * `caching.spinnaker.io/ignore`

-  When set to `true`, this tells Spinnaker to ignore this resource.
-It will not be cached, or show up in the Spinnaker UI.
+  When set to `true`, tells Spinnaker to ignore this resource.
+  The resource is not cached and does not show up in the Spinnaker UI.

 # How Kubernetes Resources Are Managed by Spinnaker

-Resource mapping between Spinnaker and Kubernetes constructs, as well as the introduction of new types of resources, is a lot more flexible in the Kubernetes provider V2 for other providers, because of how many types of resources Kubernetes supports.
+Resource mapping between Spinnaker and Kubernetes constructs, as well as the introduction of new types of resources, is a lot more flexible in the Kubernetes provider V2 than for other providers, because of how many types of resources Kubernetes supports.
 Also the Kubernetes extension mechanisms&mdash;called [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/)&mdash;make